Sahara Forest Project

 Energy consumption

 The IEA’s Energy Technology Perspectives 2010 presents a baseline scenario assuming no new energy and climate policies.
-The scenario predicts that primary energy use will rise by 84% – and energy-related CO2 emissions roughly double – by 2050.
+The design predicts that primary energy use will rise by 84% – and energy-related CO2 emissions will roughly double – by 2050.
 In the face of climate science, such numbers leave little room for doubt that a low carbon/renewable energy revolution is necessary.

 graph_energy_consumption